lassebaerlandstrand/IT2810-Book-Vault-Project-2/README.md

 }
 ```

 Then we manually manipulate the cache in the frontend, removing it from the wantToRead list, and moving it to the haveRead list.
-This is done conditionally, so that it only happens if the mutation (about moving the book into the haveRead list) sent to the backend was successfull.
+This is done conditionally, so that it only happens if the mutation (about moving the book into the haveRead list) sent to the backend was successful.
 The result is that the book was moved from one cached list to another, all without the backend telling us what to do (by for example sending the 2 lists as a response to the mutation)

 ```javascript
 // After